Krisp alternative

 Does Quietly do anything to clean up audio?

 No — that's exactly what Krisp is for.
-Quietly captures system audio + mic via BlackHole, transcribes locally with Whisper, and writes Markdown.
+Quietly captures system audio + mic with macOS-native APIs (Core Audio Process Tap / ScreenCaptureKit), transcribes locally with Whisper, and writes Markdown.
 Audio quality is whatever your mic + Krisp produce.

 Can Quietly read transcripts that Krisp generated?

 If you can export them as text or Markdown, drop them in your Quietly folder and they're indexed alongside the new ones.
-Cursor and Claude Desktop read them via MCP.
+Cursor, Codex CLI, and Claude Desktop read plain Markdown today; an MCP server for native AI access is shipping next.

 Is Quietly really $49 once?

 Yes.
 One purchase, two Macs, all updates within the major version, no subscription.
-Team license is $199 once for five seats.
+Buying for a team?
+Email support@meetquietly.com about multi-seat licensing.
 You can keep paying Krisp for noise cancellation and stop paying for notes.

 Keep Krisp for the noise.
 Switch the notes.